Cheadle Hulme School: Foundation

 In the early 1850s, life expectancy for those working in the inner-cities was extremely poor and Manchester was no exception.
 Many of these workers were worried about the fate of their children should they die.
-A school for the orphans of warehousemen and clerks, which later became the Royal Russell School, had already been set up in London in 1853, and on 20 September 1854, a representative from the London school met with some Manchester men (one of whom was Ezekiel Browne) in the Albion Hotel to gather support for it.
+A school for the orphans of warehousemen and clerks, which later became the Royal Russell School, had already been set up in London in 1853.
+On 20 September 1854, a representative from the London school met with some Manchester men (one of whom was Ezekiel Browne) in the Albion Hotel to gather support for it.
 During the discussion, support for a local school became clear, and following this meeting a committee was formed to develop the idea.
 The school was to be called "The Manchester District Schools for Orphans and Necessitous Children of Warehousemen and Clerks", and it was to be open to all children, regardless of gender or religious background.

-The proposal was advertised to warehousemen and clerks across the north-west of England; the men were asked for one guinea or more per year, which would pay for their child's education and well-being, should the father die and the family left "necessitous".
+The proposal was advertised to warehousemen and clerks across the north-west of England.
+The men were asked for one guinea or more per year, which would pay for their child's education and well-being, should the father die and the family left "necessitous".
 A set of rules was created, which outlined how the school should be run; these were adopted at the first meeting of the subscribers of 26 February 1855.
-These rules included the ages of admission (between 7 and 12 years old), with boys being taught until the age of 14, and girls until the age of 15, and that the school was for orphans and necessitous children of warehousemen and clerks only.
+The rules included the ages of admission (between 7 and 12 years old), with boys being taught until the age of 14, and girls until the age of 15, and that the school was for orphans and necessitous children of warehousemen and clerks only.
 Proposals for a complementary day school were discussed extensively, but this idea was postponed until the orphan school had been successfully set up.

 In July 1855, the committee sent out advertisements for the election of the first children to the school.
-The earliest scholars were elected by subscribers to the institution; the condition of their election depended on a few factors, including how long the child's father had subscribed and the family's circumstances.
+The earliest scholars were elected by subscribers to the institution.
+The condition of their election depended on a few factors, including how long the child's father had subscribed and the family's circumstances.
 Subscribers had a number of votes depending on how much money they had subscribed.
 Fifteen applications had been received by September, and on 29 October 1855, commonly referred to as the school's founding date, six children were elected into the school at the Athenaeum in Manchester.

 At this time there were no premises or staff since the committee wished for more time to plan for their own premises and staff.
 The children were instead sent to an existing boarding school in Shaw Hall, Flixton.
 However, six years later they moved to Park Place, Ardwick, in the centre of Manchester.
 By this time it had already been decided that a new school should be built and the foundation stone of the main building in Cheadle Hulme was laid in 1867.
-The School moved to its present site two years later.
+The school moved to its present site two years later.